 Therapeutic Massage

-This traditional style of massage uses a variety of modalities to assess and address your specific health concerns.
+This traditional massage style uses different modalities to assess and address your health concerns.

 • Goal-based approach